Rentec Direct has made it easy to print checks directly from the software and is compatible with the most popular check types available (see below).

 - enter a Memo which will show on the check memo line if you wish.

-- Select the one you want to use, or or finish typing a custom payee.
+- Select the one you want to use, or finish typing to add a custom payee.
 If an address is configured for the payee, it will automatically populate.
 If you are not printing checks with addresses, the address box is of no consequence; however, if you are printing checks with addresses, be sure the address information is complete.

 - Click on Post Expense to save.